Vulnerable Adult Summit Overview

 The full list may be found at http://www.atg.wa.gov/vulnerableadults.aspx.

 Many of these items are also listed on the work group summaries section, as they pertain to the final recommendations of those work groups.

 At the summit’s conclusion, participants were asked to identify themselves and others as possible contributors to solution-oriented work groups.
-Work groups were subsequently assembled and presented their reports to Attorney General McKenna on May 9, 2008.
+Work groups were subsequently assembled and presented their reports to the Attorney General's Office on May 9, 2008.